SDS COVID related update

 Due to COVID restrictions we also offer telephone and online video consultations

 Our planning and preparations mean we are ready to welcome you at SDS with enhanced safety measures in place.

-What have we been up to during the lockdown?
+What have we been up to during the last year?

-The team at Specialist Dental Services have been very active during the lockdown period, and most of our clinicians have been working at several NHS hospitals during this period.
-Our clinicians have also been busy authoring national guidelines related to dentistry and getting hands-on with the manufacturing of PPE for our NHS frontline staff during the COVID-19 lockdown.
+The team at Specialist Dental Services have been very active during the COVID period, and most of our clinicians have been working at several NHS hospitals during this period.
+Our clinicians have also been busy authoring national guidelines related to dentistry, conducting essential research, and getting hands-on with the manufacturing of PPE for our NHS frontline staff during the COVID-19 lockdown.

 - Professor Paul Coulthard has been assessing the risk of COVID-19 related to dentistry, keeping in (a safe distance) touch with our colleagues internationally, including Wuhan.
 He has published national guidelines, through his role as President of the British Society of Oral Surgery, advising the best way to approach dentistry during these times.
 These publications can be accessed on The Lancet and the British Dental Journal.
 As Dean of the Dental School at Queen Marys University of London & Royal London Hospital, Paul is very active in managing the response and the safety of the patients and students involved.

 - Dr Charlotte Stilwell in her role as President-elect of the ITI International Team for Implantology has been leading an international COVID-19 information resource for dental professionals

 We are extremely proud of the contributions made by the team during this challenging period.

 What have we been preparing for you?